ionify/about/VISION.md

   ```

 + [**aesop**: array-expressed sentence or phrase](LINGO.md#aesop),
-  enables code as one or more strings of words within arrays
+  expresses code as one or more strings of words within arrays:

   ```javascript
   ~[" each word means & does something "]